-Yamaha Sidewinder M-TX is different from other machines since it comes with a 4-stroke engine, heavier weight, and generous dimensions.
+The Yamaha Sidewinder M-TX is different from other backcountry snowmobiles since it comes with a 4-stroke engine, heavier weight, and generous dimensions.
 Nevertheless, this vehicle rides greatly because of the combination of a 200 HP engine and a 130 lbs/ft. torque offering the necessary energy to reach the mountain peak at full force.
 Yamaha has been expanding its backcountry snowmobile models and arrangements to satisfy their customer needs.
 Additionally, it is possible to buy an aggressive 162 inches long that have 3 inches paddles, which provide you traction necessary for Sidewinder’s power to transmit on the terrain and propel the vehicle convincingly.
 Yamaha Sidewinder M-TX comes with remarkable mechanics that can never fail even on high altitudes.
 This is a noteworthy advantage over the 2-stroke engines.
 Yamaha snowmobiles are in an ideal situation with large amounts of snow in open terrains.
 However, with its heavyweight and larger size, quick maneuverability can become a tiring task in tight paths.

 Polaris 600 RMK 144